 If you have a system that is used to boot OpenBSD infrequently (or don't wish other users of the computer to note anything has changed), consider using a boot floppy.
-Simply use one of the standard OpenBSD install floppies, and create an /etc/boot. conf file (yes, you will also have to create an /etc directory on the floppy) with the contents:
+Simply use one of the standard OpenBSD install floppies, and create an /etc/boot.conf file (yes, you will also have to create an /etc directory on the floppy) with the contents:

-'''

 boot hd0a:/bsd

-'''

 to cause the system to boot from hard drive 0, OpenBSD partition 'a', kernel file /bsd.
 Note you can also boot from other drives with a line like: "boot hd2a:/bsd" to boot off the third hard drive on your system.
 To boot from OpenBSD, slip your floppy in, reboot.
 To boot from the other OS, eject the floppy, reboot.
+(You can, of course, use this floppy to make a bootable CD, too.)

-In this case, the boot(8) program is loaded from the floppy, looks for and reads /etc/boot.conf.
+The boot(8) program is loaded from the floppy, looks for and reads /etc/boot.conf.
 The "boot hd0a:/bsd" line instructs boot(8) where to load the kernel from -- in this case, the first HD the BIOS sees.
-Keep in mind, only a small file (/ boot) is loaded from the floppy -- the system loads the entire kernel off the hard disk, so this only adds about five seconds to the boot process.
+Keep in mind, only a small file (/boot) is loaded from the floppy -- the system loads the entire kernel off the hard disk, so this only adds about five seconds to the boot process.